1871fotc/1871fotc.github.io/docs/research/elizabeth-dale.md

 ### Copyright

-This story is from *Toowong Cemetery*, by [Hilda Maclean](https://www.linkedin.com/in/dr-hilda-maclean-4819a711/) and Prue Firth, in *[Toowong: A community's history](https://www.toowong.au/books/)* by [West Toowong Community Association Inc.](https://www.toowong.au).
+This story is from *Toowong Cemetery*, by [Hilda Maclean](https://www.linkedin.com/in/dr-hilda-maclean-4819a711/) and Prue Firth, in *[Toowong: A community's history](https://library-brisbane.ent.sirsidynix.net.au/client/en_AU/eLibCat/search/detailnonmodal/ent:$002f$002fSD_ILS$002f0$002fSD_ILS:347071/one)* by [West Toowong Community Association Inc.](https://www.facebook.com/toowonghistorygroup/).
 Used with permission.
-Links added.
+Links and images added.